 Most often used for testing purposes, this model contains a single node.
 Single node clusters are often used as a tool in the development and research of cluster applications, but their utility is heavily limited by their lack of failover.
 Due to the fact that they are composed of only a single node, the failure of a single node renders all cluster groups unavailable.

 A customer service representative at a local data center or web hosting provider can explain the difference between each of the three models in more detail and assist in determining which is best for your business.
 Generally speaking, unless you have exceptional needs (or are located in multiple, geographically dispersed locations) the Standard Quorum Cluster is your best bet.

 Why Cluster Your Servers?

-There are three main reasons for server clustering.
-They are availability, scalability, and reliability.
 The key to a protected IT infrastructure lies in redundancy.
 Creating a cluster of servers on a single network offers the ultimate redundancy and ensures that a single error doesn’t shut down your entire network, render your services inaccessible and cost your business vital revenue.
 Speak with a customer service representative at a local web-hosting provider to learn more about the benefits of clusters and how to get started.